 Example Extension by butu

-The wp_cbexample extension by butu impressively shows how Content Blocks and PHP 8.4 Property Hooks interact in practice: 4 Models, only 1 manual TCA file.
+butu's wp_cbexample extension shows impressively how Content Blocks and PHP 8.4 Property Hooks work together in practice: 4 Models, only 1 manual TCA file.
 An excellent proof of concept for modern TYPO3 development.

 Agent Skills